 The Curious Case of the Female Flock

-In my backyard "patch," a vibrant community of 25+ female Red-winged Blackbirds has taken center stage this March, frequenting my feeders and birdbaths with remarkable consistency.
-While the occasional male makes a sporadic appearance, it's the females that dominate the scene.
-Intrigued by this behavior, I delved into research and discovered fascinating insights into flock segregation dynamics.
+In my backyard “patch,” a familiar pattern returns each spring.
+By March, a vibrant community of 25+ female Red-winged Blackbirds gathers with remarkable consistency, taking over my feeders and birdbaths.
+While an occasional male makes a brief appearance, it’s the females that dominate the scene year after year.

 During the winter, Red-winged Blackbirds often segregate into flocks, with males and females typically forming separate groups.
 This segregation is primarily driven by differences in behavior and habitat preferences between the sexes during the non-breeding season.